-Subject Area Mathemat ics Length 2 semesters ----------------------- ------------ -------------
+Subject Area Mathematic E Length 2 semesters ------------------------- ---------- -------------

 The organisation of the Year 10 Mathematics course has been designed to accommodate an increased scope for academic extension for students seeking to pursue Mathematics Methods and/or Specialist Mathematics in Year 11 and 12.
 This structure will allow entry and exit points after Term 1 for students achieving prerequisite grades for Extension Pathway Eligibility.
-All students will be taught from the ACARA Year 10 syllabus until the end of Semester 1 with the variation in extension pathway in both terms.
-In Semester 2, students will be invited to study Pre-Essential Mathematics, Pre-General Mathematics or Pre-Mathematical Methods based on results in Semester 1.
-The exception to this is the accelerated class which will be studying Year 11 Mathematical Methods for the year.
+All students will be taught from the ACARA Year 10 syllabus until the end of Semester 1 with the variation in extension pathway who will cover some content from the ACARA Year 10A syllabus in both terms.
+In Semester 2, students will be invited to study Pre-Essential Mathematics, Pre-General Mathematics or Pre-Mathematical Methods based on results in Semester 1 and student aspirations for their future.
+Students will still be taught from the ACARA Year 10 syllabus with the Extension students completing content from the Year 10A syllabus.
+The accelerated class which will also be studying content from the Year 10A syllabus.

-- Mathematical Methods

-- Specialist Mathematics

-- General Mathematics

-- Essential Mathematics

-- Apply number and algebra skills to describe simplify and solve algebraic expressions and equations.
+Pathways to Senior Subjects Mathematical Methods Specialist Mathematics General Mathematics Essential Mathematics Learning experiences Apply number and algebra skills to describe simplify and solve algebraic expressions and equations.
 Explore linear and quadratic equations and functions in Pre-Mathematical Methods.
-Solve problems involving compound interest including the use of technology. - Solve right angle triangle problems using trigonometric properties including angles of elevation and depression.
+Solve problems involving compound interest including the use of technology.
+Solve right angle triangle problems using trigonometric properties including angles of elevation and depression.
 Solve problems involving surface area, volume and composite shapes.
-Formulate proofs and apply logical reasoning to congruency and similarity in Pre-General Mathematics. - Critically evaluate statistical information including the use of box plots and develop intuitions about data including bivariate data.
+Formulate proofs and apply logical reasoning to congruency and similarity in Pre-General Mathematics.
+Critically evaluate statistical information including the use of box plots and develop intuitions about data including bivariate data.
 Use correct probability language and determine probabilities including two and three step experiments.

-- End of semester exams - Alternative assignment per semester

-Core subject (all students)

-Students will need to demonstrate a B standard or better to study Pre-Mathematical Methods in semester 2.
+Assessment End of semester examsAlternative assignment per semester This subject caters to Core subject (all students) Students will need to demonstrate a B standard or better to study Pre-Mathematical Methods in semester 2.
 Students will need to demonstrate a C standard or better to study Pre-General Mathematics in semester 2.

-All careers involve some level of Mathematics.
+Career Aspirations All careers involve some level of Mathematics.
 Science courses at a university level require a knowledge of Mathematical Methods.
 Engineering courses at a university level require a knowledge of Specialist Mathematics.

-Student supplied laptop and stationery including a CASIO fx-82AU PLUS II scientific calculator.
+Resources required Student supplied laptop and stationery including a CASIO fx-82AU PLUS II scientific calculator.
 College will supply texts and study materials.